 For further information click the button below.

 Sebastian Salinas and Josh first met on a business forum discussing ideas for teaching enterprise.
 Excited by the prospect of an adventure, Seb set off for Kenya to work with Josh and Doug to pilot the concept of Balloon.
 From there he returned to Chile and launched Balloon in Latin America.
-Due to the drive of Seb, Balloon Latam has become a massive success, growing to 4 countries and attracting significant social investment.
+Through Seb’s hard work, Balloon Latam has become a massive success, growing to 4 countries and attracting significant social investment.